Goucher Students and Alumnae Earn Fulbright Awards

 Throughout the Fulbright application process, OIS works closely with faculty to help students build competitive applications.
 White noted that each of the finalists also had an immersive semester study abroad experience that influenced the student’s choice for the Fulbright award.

-"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Nehru, India.
+"I'm elated and honored to return to India under the Fulbright Fellowship program,” says Guzenski, who studied Cultural Sustainability and received a research fellowship to study in Pune, India.
 “My previous time spent in India has continued to be an influence on the work I've done and the focus I've had in my courses in Cultural Sustainability at Goucher.
 I am excited to continue working and conducting research at the intersections of environment, culture, and women's studies."

 Finalists for the 2018-2019 academic year also include Charlotte Khuner ’17 who will be teaching English in Germany and was a Psychology major with minors in German and Music.
 Lea Love-Moore ’17, who was a Spanish major with a Latin American Studies minor and earned a Certificate in Secondary Education, will be teaching English in Brazil.